SilkRose/Pony/src/stories/diary-duet/story/day-01-brave-new-world.md

 Dear diary,

-I was having trouble sleeping, I can only guess why.
+I was having trouble sleeping, I can only imagine why.

 I got up and wandered the halls, ending up getting lost.
 A small dragon found me, assuring me he wasn't going to eat me.
 His name is Spike, he's Twilight's assistant.
 He showed me around, and said it's easy to get lost in here. *Tell me about it.*